 What types of flooring do we personally use in our homes?
 We’re not shy about it – we know a thing or two about flooring and we’re often asked to share what we’ve installed in our homes.
 Our clients want to know what our kids and pets crawl/walk/fall/slide/jump/roll-around on.
 So, what’s the one style of flooring that we all have in common?
 We’ll give you a hint…it’s the greenest flooring around!

-That’s right, it’s CORK!
+That’s right, it’s CORK flooring!
 But why do we love it so?
 Let us count the ways.

 Especially if you’re putting it down over a concrete subfloor, you’re going to get a much warmer feel than a hardwood or tile floor.
 That’s thanks to its ability to hold warmth.
-Its thermal insulating properties create a barrier between the cold concrete subfloor and the comfortable temperature of your home.
+Its thermal insulating properties create a barrier between the cold concrete subfloor and the comfortable temperature of your home, so cork flooring is ideal in a basement, for instance.
 Cork helps to maintain that comfy indoor climate better than other flooring, and BONUS…we’ve noticed the added benefit of energy cost savings!